Week Forty-Two: Muffin Week

 1/8 teaspoon ground coriander

 1/2 pound smoked ham, cut into small cubes (see note 1 below)

 8 ounces goat cheese, at room temperature (see note 2 below)

 1 teaspoon Creole mustard (or any other grainy, spicy mustard)

 13½ ounces (3 cups) unbleached all-purpose flour

 1/2 teaspoon salt

-1. Preheat oven to 450º F. Grease 12 standard-sized cups of a muffin tin.
+1. Preheat the oven to 400º F. Grease 16 standard muffin cups.

-3. Divide the batter evenly among the prepared muffin cups.
-Bake at 450º F for 12 to 15 minutes, or until golden brown on top.
-Remove from the pan, and transfer to a wire rack to cool slightly before serving.
+6. Divide the dough evenly between the muffin cups.
+Bake at 400º F for about 30 minutes, or until golden brown and cooked through.
+Remove the muffins from the pan, and transfer to a wire rack to cool slightly before serving.